Rich, and oh so delicious baked eggplant with garlicky, spicy lentils and tomatoes and a fresh herby topping.

 - If cooking lentils from scratch, rinse them in a sieve under running water, then add to a saucepan, cover with plenty of water and bring to the boil.
 Cook at a low boil for around 20 minutes, or until the lentils are cooked but still retain a little bite.
 Drain and set aside.

 - Wash eggplant, cut in half lengthways and score the cut surface with a deep criss-cross pattern.
 This will help it cook evenly and let the flavour of the tomato mixture penetrate the eggplant while cooking.

 - Heat a large frypan (skillet) over medium to high heat.
-If your frypan is big enough to hold all four eggplant halves, add 2 tbsp of olive oil, swirl to evenly coat the pan and bring the oil up to heat.
+If your frypan is big enough to hold all four eggplant halves, add 2 tablespoon of olive oil, swirl to evenly coat the pan and bring the oil up to heat.
 Once the oil is hot, add the eggplant halves and allow to fry for 5-10 minutes or until well browned.
-If your frypan is smaller, add 1 tbsp of olive oil and do the eggplant halves in two batches.
+If your frypan is smaller, add 1 tablespoon of olive oil and do the eggplant halves in two batches.

 - Remove browned eggplant to a baking dish - ideally one that snugly holds all four halves close together.
 Season the cooked surface of the eggplant well with a sprinkle of salt.

-- Using the same frypan, add 2 tbsp more olive oil, bring up to heat, then add the red onion and garlic.
+- Using the same frypan, add 2 tablespoon more olive oil, bring up to heat, then add the red onion and garlic.
 Cook for 5-10 minutes, stirring often, until the onion and garlic are soft, golden and fragrant.

 - Add the canned tomatoes, smoked paprika, brown sugar, cayenne pepper, cooked lentils, and a little salt to season.
 Stir everything together and cook over a medium heat for around 10 minutes, or until the mixture has thickened.
 Taste and add more salt if necessary.